 Silverstone, the home of British motorsport, hosts motorsport year-round, come rain or shine.
-Despite its popularity, the future of the F1 race beyond 2019 remains in doubt.

 After being converted from an RAF airfield into a racing circuit in 1948, Silverstone was the host of the very first Formula 1 race in 1950.
 A mecca for British motorsport fans, the track has undergone numerous changes over the years in order to reduce speeds and increase safety.
 Most recently, the track was overhauled in 2010, introducing a new infield section, moving the start line and building a new pit complex – the impressive Silverstone Wing.